About Me

 I earned my B.S. in Physics at UC Santa Barbara with a minor in Astronomy and Planetary Science.
 At UCSB, I worked with Prof. Ben Mazin on the MKID Exoplanet Camera (MEC) data reduction pipeline.

-In order to understand giant planet formation processes, I employ a variety of methods, such as using observational data from telescopes to characterize their orbits and atmospheres,
+In order to understand planetary systems' formation and evolution processes, I employ a variety of methods, such as using observational data from telescopes to characterize imaged planets' orbits and atmospheres,

-simulating the dynamics of forming planets using our current theoretical models, and
+simulating the dynamical evolution of forming planets using, and

-upgrading instruments that will allow for the detection of more exoplanets (to see my specific projects, please go to my Research tab).
+upgrading instruments that will allow for the imaging of fainter and closer-in exoplanets (to see my specific projects, please go to my Research tab).

 I grew up in São Paulo, Brazil, which is where I fell in love with astronomy after visiting the Ibirapuera Planetarium as a kid.
 Outside of the lab, I am passionate about coffee (most recently, I've also been interested in matcha), ice skating, and Star Wars.